uestc-wangyifan/hello-world/README.md

-# hello-world
+# Hello World

-My first repository for GitHub Student Developer Pack verification.
+This is my first repository for GitHub Student Developer Pack verification.

+Created by Yifan Wang, School of Automation, UESTC.
+Date: November 2025